 This is my best friend Rachel, in her home 3 days before her wedding day.
 These family quilts were proudly displayed in Rachel's home, and the one on top was made by Rachel's Grandma Hannah.

-I liked the idea of making this photo of Rachel, getting ready for her bachelorette party, carrying a cup of coffee in her home, with her Grandma's quilt handily nearby—a warm blanket lovingly made to wrap her up and be near, to cheer her on symbolically as she prepared for her wedding day.
+I liked the idea of making this photo of Rachel.
+Getting ready for her bachelorette party, carrying a cup of coffee in her home.
+Where she'll have her Grandma's quilt handily nearby.
+It's a warm blanket lovingly made to wrap her up and be near, to cheer her on symbolically as she prepared for her wedding day.

 Fast forward a year.
 Rachel + Danny have moved out of this apartment and bought their first home together.
-These quilts proudly displayed, I'm sure, but what I love most is that amidst all of this change their baby girl was named Hannah after her Great Great Grandma.
+These quilts are proudly displayed, I'm sure.
+What I love most is that amidst this change, is that their baby girl was named Hannah after her Great Great Grandma.

-I just wanna encourage you for a minute to hire me for this type of session.
+I wanna encourage you for a minute to hire me for this type of session.
 What is holding you back?
-Let me ask you this, when you look back at your childhood photos, do you see the flaws, or do you see the spirit of the person in the picture and the story it represents?
+When you look back at your childhood photos, do you see the flaws?
+Or, do you see the spirit of the person in the picture and the story it represents?

 Are you in the photos along with your kids, or are you the always absent from the photos, behind the camera mother?

 I get it.
 We are our own worst critics.
-I’ve heard it all from clients who wish their home was remodeled, who are waiting to schedule a photo session until after they drop a few pounds, or who simply look at their world and think, “I don’t know what you’d photograph here.
+I’ve heard it all from clients who wish their home was remodeled.
+Clients who are waiting to schedule a photo session until after they drop a few pounds.
+Or those who simply look at their world and think, “I don’t know what you’d photograph here.
 Our lives are boring, our home is a mess, my kids fight and play electronics half the time, and it's not beautiful.”

 Listen, we’re never promised tomorrow, and I guarantee your family doesn’t see the flaws the way you’re picturing them in your photos.
 They'll want to see physical representations of their memories.
 Photos with YOU in them, and they'll relish in seeing the details of the houses they grew up in and the places they lived.